|

 1 (1)

-small pieces with less sharp edges.
+Tempered glass breaks into many small pieces with less sharp edges.

 Tempered glass, on the other hand, is known for its safety.
 Today, automobiles, buildings, food service furnishings, and cell phone screens all used tempered glass.
 Also known as safety glass, tempered glass breaks down into smaller pieces that have less sharp edges.
 This is possible because during the annealing process the glass is cooled down slowly, which makes the glass much stronger, & impact / scratch resistant compared to non-treated glass.
 When broken, tempered glass not only breaks down in smaller pieces but also breaks evenly throughout the entire sheeting to further prevent injury.
 One important downside to using tempered glass is that it cannot be reworked at all.
 Reworking the glass will create breaks and cracks.
 Remember safety glass really is tougher, but still requires caring when handling.